nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a venue while all venues are being shown

     1. Prerequisites: List all venues using the `list_venue` command.
        Multiple venues in the list.
-Venue with venue name Victoria Hall is in the list.
+Venue with venue name `Victoria Hall` is in the list.
-       Venue with venue name Nonexistent Venue is not in the list.
+       Venue with venue name `NonExistent Venue` is not in the list.

     1. Test case: `delete_venue v/Victoria Hall`<br>
-       Expected: Venue with venue name Victoria Hall is deleted from the list.
+       Expected: Venue with venue name `Victoria Hall` is deleted from the list.
        Details of the deleted venue shown in the status message.

-    1. Test case: `delete_venue v/Nonexistent Venue`<br>
+    1. Test case: `delete_venue v/NonExistent Venue`<br>
        Expected: No venue is deleted.
 Error details shown in the status message.

     1. Other incorrect delete venue commands to try: `delete_venue`, `delete_venue x` <br>